onc-healthit/lantern-back-end/README.md

 docker-compose -f docker-compose.yml -f docker-compose.prod.yml up
 ```

-This will start endpoint querier, Prometheus, Postgres, Prometheus Postgres storage adapter, Grafana, and Rabbitmq; will setup the networking between the related services; and will only expose Grafana using port 80.
+This will start endpoint querier, Prometheus, Postgres, Prometheus Postgres storage adapter, Grafana, and Rabbitmq; will setup the networking between the related services; and will only publish port 3000 to port 80 for Grafana.

 To start all of the services in the background, add `-d` to your `docker-compose up` command.